lmiller1990/vue-testing-handbook/src/computed-properties.md

 ## Conclusion

-- computed properties can be using `mount` making assertions on the rendered markup
+- computed properties can be tested using `mount` making assertions on the rendered markup
 - complex computed properties can be independently tested by using `call`